What are Managed Apple IDs in Apple School Manager?

 Create accounts manually

 Important: Keep in mind that every Managed Apple ID must be unique.
-It also can’t conflict with other Apple IDs that your staff, instructors, and students may already have.
+It also can’t be the same as other Apple IDs that your staff, instructors, and students may already have.

 As an administrator or manager, you use Managed Apple IDs in three main ways—with accounts, roles, and classes.

 Accounts: Administrators can complete a range of tasks within Apple School Manager to manage accounts.
 For example, you can assign roles or reset passwords for a specific set of users.

 Roles: After a Managed Apple ID is created for a user, the administrator can then assign roles for the user.
 These roles include manager, instructor, staff, and student.
 These roles define which tasks users can perform in Apple School Manager with their Managed Apple ID.